 A TOUR OF MY HOUSEPLANTS + CARE TIPS:

 Here is my personal stance on decorating: if you could choose just one type of decoration for your room, choose a large houseplant.
 Houseplants add a gentle blanket of peace to our homes.
 They are natural, beautiful beings that teach us so much about life and growth.
 Houseplants never go out of style and are not driven by seasonal or holiday decorating.
-They present a welcomed home atmosphere, which I love.
+They present a welcoming home atmosphere, which I love.

 Through trial and (accidental) error, I have learned a few lessons about keeping houseplants alive.
 But, plants are resilient, so don’t be afraid to add them to your home.
 Below are photos of some of the houseplants I have, plus a few care tips on watering, lighting, fertilization & pest control, and houseplants & children.
 Because you know this is a house full of young children (ages 7, 5.5, 4, and 2yo).